DominiqueFouchez/Subtraction_Notebooks/README.md

 Current tests for subtraction are being performed using **rawElixir** as the set of input images.
 When performing initial ingests, it is necessary to work over ccd 14.
 The choosen dimensions for the patch (in RaDec) are: (214,52.5) and (215,53.5) for tract 0 and filter r.

 The Supernova that is being used as input (for coaddition) was acquired the **02/06/2006, visit 850586**.
+The SN coordinates are **Ra:14:18:47.802 (14,313278), Dec: 52:45:23.610 (52,756558)**.
 Acquisitions from previous and following days are being used for the respective Science Images.
-In order to produce the TemplateIMage, we're using a set of images from almost one year after the appearance of the supernova.
+In order to produce the TemplateImage, we're using a set of images from almost one year after the appearance of the supernova.